poseidon/matchbox/Documentation/deployment.md

 <pre>...
 ```

 For large production environments, use a cache proxy or mirror suitable for your environment to serve Container Linux images.
-See [contrib/squid](../contrib/squid/README.md) for details.

 ## Network